 Local History Books and Talks by Pip Wright

 I am a retired Primary School Teacher, living in Stowmarket in Suffolk.
 I now write local history books and give talks to groups of all kinds and all ages across East Anglia.
-Together with my late wife Joy, who died in July 2005, I have spent a number of years gathering information on Suffolk social history.
-My particular passion is the newspapers of the eighteenth and nineteenth centuries.
-Joy and I produced a number of books drawing from old local papers, and I still have hundreds more good stories I intend to publish.
+I have spent a number of years gathering information on Suffolk social history.
+My particular passion is the newspapers of the eighteenth and nineteenth centuries and have produced a number of books drawing amusing items from old local papers.
+I still have hundreds more good stories I intend to publish.

 This web-site should enable you to explore the books and talks I have available, but also, to inform you as to what I am working on at the present time.